-(Professional Elective-VI)
+(Professional Elective-VI) (Common to CSE & IT)

 - 1. Understand Android platform and its architecture. - 2.
 Learn activity creation and Android UI designing. - 3.
-Familiarize with Intent, Broadcast receivers and Internet services. - 4.
+Familiarized with Intent, Broadcast receivers and Internet services. - 4.
 Know how to work with SQLite Database and content providers. - 5.
 Integrate multimedia, camera and Location based services in Android Application.